matsunagalab/differentiable_BTR/README.md

 ## Contact

-If you have any questions or troubles, feel free to create github issues, or send email to us.
+If you have any questions or troubles, feel free to create GitHub issues, or send email to us.

 Yasuhiro Matsunaga